A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Normal Forms

 \begin{lem} Any standard form can be converted into a standard form with no potential contractions and no potential cancellations. \end{lem}

 \begin{proof} By Lemma \ref{nopotcan} we can convert our standard form into a standard form with no potential cancellations.
-On the resulting standard form, we perform contraction substitutions, one by one, until no contraction substitutions can be performed.
-This process terminates, since upon performing a contraction substitution we obtain a standard form which is smaller in the well founded ordering on standard forms that was defined in the proof of Lemma $5.6$ in \cite{LodhaMoore} (see the second paragraph.)
-Moreover, it is clear that we do not introduce any potential cancellations in this process.
-(This is a consequence of Lemma $5.9$ in \cite{LodhaMoore}.) \end{proof}
+On the resulting standard form, we perform contraction moves (defined in \ref{potentialcontraction}), one by one, until no contraction moves can be performed.
+This process terminates, since upon performing a contraction substitution we obtain a standard form which has fewer occurrences of $y^{\pm}$.
+Moreover, thanks to Lemma \ref{potcanlemma} we do not introduce any potential cancellations in this process. \end{proof}